bobaos/bobaos/README.md

 4. Configuration

 * Take a look at ./config/serialPort.json.
-If you are using Raspbian you, probably, won't need to change it.
+If using Raspbian, you, probably, won't need to change it.
 * Configure ./config/datapoints.json according to your ETS project.

 ```json